azzeloof/oscar-vscode/README.md

-# oscar-vscode README

-This extension is for live coding vector oscilloscope visuals in the Oscar language.
+# OSCAR (VS Code Extension)
+**OS**cilloscope **C**ode **A**nd **R**enderer

+OSCAR is a live coding environment for creating visuals using sound waves, which are plotted on an x-y oscilloscope.
+For example, two offset sine waves on different audio channels produce a circle.
+This extension is used for selectivley evaluating lines of code and sending them to the [OSCAR Server](https://github.com/azzeloof/oscar-language/) for evaluation.

 ## Features